RachelMullen/phase-3-sinatra-react-project-frontend/README.md

 - Indicate if they have visited a place or not.
 - View their progress in completing all of the experiences in a collection.
 - View collections of places created by other users.
-- (Future) Share collections with other users.

 ### Frontend

-This is the frontend of TBD NAME OF PROJECT.
+This is the frontend of UpQuest.
 To checkout the backend, visit [this repo](https://github.com/RachelMullen/phase-3-sinatra-react-project-backend/).

 ## DEMO/VISUALS
 COMING SOON!

-## TECHNOLOGIES USED
+## TECH STACK
 This project was built using:

 - React
 - Ruby
 - Sinatra
-- API:
+- API: Google Maps

 ## FUTURE OPPORTUNITIES FOR ENHANCEMENT

-COMING SOON!

-In the future, we would love to build in something that allows users to filter costs of experiences.
+In the future, we would love to build in something that allows users to filter costs of experiences, as well as the capability to share collections with other users.

 ## MAINTAINERS

 - Luke Chamley: https://www.linkedin.com/in/luke-chamley/
 - Elliot Mangini: https://www.linkedin.com/in/elliotmangini/